FDA Regulatory pipeline

-Our regulatory work is primarily focused on obtaining U.S. FDA 510(k) clearance for BlinkLab's diagnostic aids for both autism and ADHD, with subsequent regulatory approvals in jurisdictions like Europe (CE) and Australia (TGA) to follow.
+BlinkLab’s regulatory work is primarily focused on obtaining U.S. FDA 510(k) clearance for its diagnostic aids for autism and ADHD, with subsequent regulatory approvals in jurisdictions such as Europe (CE) and Australia (TGA) to follow.

 Product